zohanubis/Zohanubis/README.md

-# Pham Ho Dang Huy - Java Developer Intern
+# Pham Ho Dang Huy - Web Developer

 ## About Me
 Hi!
 I'm Pham Ho Dang Huy, a fourth-year Software Engineering student with a strong passion for back-end development.
 I have experience working with Java, Spring Boot, and ASP.NET MVC, and have completed various web development projects.
 Currently, I'm seeking an internship to further hone my skills and gain real-world experience in software development.